veggiemike/ruckusrd/ruckusrd.1.md

 **verbose**
 Make the *linuxrc* script be extra verbose, the exact opposite of **quiet**.
 This is *very* noisy, so be warned.

+**modules-early**=**mod1,mod2,...**
+Supply a list of modules to be loaded as soon as possible (i.e., even beore the **shell** breakpoint).
+This can be helpful to force the loading of any kernel modules that are needed to boot properly but aren't being auto-loaded by udev.
+Use carefully, though, as these will get loaded before **fwdev** is mounted, so any firmware loading attempts will fail.

 ## Squashfs Layers